2004javausf/Im_Sorry_Wilson_Repo/README.md

 ## Installation

-Enter the git bash command below to download and clone the TRMS files from the repository.
+Enter the git bash command below to download and clone the Im_Sorry_Wilson files from the repository.
 No installation is needed to run the program.

 ```bash